Liquidmetal: Characteristics

-The lack of grain boundaries contributes to the high yield strength (and thereby resilience) exhibited.
-In a demonstration, a metal sphere dropped on amorphous steel bounced significantly longer than the same metal sphere dropped on crystalline steel.

 The lack of grain boundaries in a metallic glass eliminates grain-boundary corrosion—a common problem in high-strength alloys produced by precipitation hardening and sensitized stainless steels.
 Liquidmetal alloys are therefore generally more corrosion resistant, both due to the mechanical structure as well as the elements used in its alloy.
 The combination of mechanical hardness, high elasticity and corrosion resistance makes Liquidmetal wear resistant.

 Although at high temperatures, plastic deformation occurs easily, almost none occurs at room temperature before the onset of catastrophic failure.
 This limits the material's applicability in reliability-critical applications, as the impending failure is not evident.
 The material is also susceptible to metal fatigue with crack growth.
 A two-phase composite structure with amorphous matrix and a ductile dendritic crystalline-phase reinforcement, or a metal matrix composite reinforced with fibers of other material can reduce or eliminate this disadvantage.

 Uses

 Liquidmetal combines a number of features that are normally not found in any one material.
 This makes them useful in a wide variety of applications.

 One of the first commercial uses of Liquidmetal was in golf clubs made by the company, where the highly elastic metal was used in portions of the club face.
 These were highly rated by users, but the product was later dropped, in part because the prototypes shattered after fewer than 40 hits.
 Since then, Liquidmetal has appeared in other sports equipment, including the cores of golf balls, skis, baseball and softball bats, and tennis racquets.

 The ability to be cast and molded, combined with high wear resistance, has also led to Liquidmetal being used as a replacement for plastics in some applications.
 It has been used on the casing of late-model SanDisk "Cruzer Titanium" USB flash drives as well as their Sansa line of flash-based MP3 player, and casings of some mobile phones, like the luxury Vertu products, and other toughened consumer electronics.
 Liquidmetal was used in the Biolase dental laser Ilase and the Socketmobile ring bar code scanner.
 Liquidmetal has also notably been used for making the SIM ejector tool of some iPhone 3Gs made by Apple Inc., shipped in the US.
 This was done by Apple as an exercise to test the viability of usage of the metal.
 They retain a scratch-free surface longer than competing materials, while still being made in complex shapes.
 The same qualities lend it to use as protective coatings for industrial machinery, including petroleum drill pipes and power plant boiler tubes.

 It also replaces titanium in applications ranging from medical instruments and cars to the military and aerospace industry.
-In military applications, rods of amorphous metals replace depleted uranium in kinetic energy penetrators.
+In military applications, amorphous metals could replace depleted uranium in kinetic energy penetrators.
 Plates of Liquidmetal were used in the solar wind ion collector array in the Genesis space probe.